 - Pharmacy Research

-Dr. Preeti Paudel is a PGY1-Pharmacy Resident at Virginia Hospital Center in Arlington, VA.
-She is originally from Pokhara, Nepal.
-She completed her Doctorate of Pharmacy at Virginia Commonwealth University School of Pharmacy.
-She earned her Bachelor’s of Science in Biology with a minor in Chemistry from Virginia Commonwealth University.
-Her professional interest includes internal medicine, cardiology, and ambulatory care.
-Dr. Paudel is a member of Rho Chi, SNPhA, and American Pharmacist Association.
-Outside of pharmacy school she enjoys cooking, traveling, and spending time with friends and family.
+Dr. Halley Vess is a PGY1-Pharmacy Resident at Virginia Hospital Center in Arlington, Virginia.
+She is originally from Conway, Arkansas.
+She completed her Doctorate of Pharmacy at the University of Arkansas for Medical Sciences in Little Rock.
+Prior to pharmacy school, she earned her Bachelor’s of Science in Biology at the University of Central Arkansas.
+Her professional interest includes oncology, infectious disease, and neurosciences.
+After completion of her PGY-1 residency, Dr. Vess hopes to pursue a career in oncology pharmacy that allows for both patient-care and interprofessional teamwork.
+Outside of pharmacy school she enjoys visiting new places, trying local restaurants, working out, and spending time with her friends, family, and dog, Cash.

 Residency Program Director:

 Jasmyn Zachery, PharmD, BCPS